kaikalii/misomito/spec.md

 mi mini **le** **le** ke no no => I am yours.
 You are mine.

+### Me - Rotate

+Me removes the third item in the stack and pushes it to the top.

+mikakimito mi so **me** to => I talk to my friend.

 ### Ne - Drop

 Ne pops an item from the top of the stack and pushes nothing.

 minisono se kika no. **ne** kinaka no. => Are you happy?
 Are you sad?

-The first no pushes kika onto the stack.
+The first no pushes ki onto the stack.
 However, we want to refer to minisono again, so we use ne to pop kika.